 3. Don’t word them as threats, but rather as positive statements and/or rewards.
 “I read bedtime stories to kids who treat me with kindness during the day.
 Compare the tone of that to “I’m not reading to you because you were so rude to me earlier.”

 5. No empty threats.
 If you make an empty threat that you don’t intend to enforce, the child will quickly figure that out — and leave you helpless forever!
 Most of us have seen a parent say to their child in the middle of the mall, “Come over here right now or I’m going to leave without you!”
 This is a statement the parent has no intention of enforcing.
-Not only does this undermine the parent’s authority, it would undermine a young child’s basic trust and security.
+Not only does this undermine the parent’s authority and make enforceable statements a joke, it would also undermine a young child’s basic sense of security and trust.

-Here are a bunch of examples of Enforceable Statements that I brainstormed for different ages of kids to give you some ideas of how these work in day to day life.
-Consider how approaching bad behavior in this way might reduce commanding, scolding and nagging in the home.
+Here are a bunch of examples of Enforceable Statements that some friends and I brainstormed for different ages of kids; this will give you some ideas of how these work in day to day life.
+Consider how these might reduce commanding, scolding and nagging in the home.